spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/offers/managing-product-offers.md

 ## Reference information: Creating and editing product offers

-This section describes attributes you see when creating and editing product offer.
+This section describes attributes you see when creating and editing product offers.

 On all the pages described below, you can rearrange, hide, and show columns by clicking the settings cogwheel next to the tables.

 ### Offers page

-On the *Offers* page you do the following:
+On the **Offers** page you do the following:
 * Filter product offers using the filtering menu at the top of the page.
 * Sort product offers by clicking on the desired column name.
 * Using the search field in the top right corner, search product offers by the criteria: offer reference, merchant reference, and product SKU.

 ### Create Offer page

-On the *Create Offer* page, you see the list of products you can create an offer for.
+On the **Create Offer** page, you see the list of products you can create an offer for.
 On this page, you can do the following:
 * Filter products using the filtering menu at the top of the page.
 * Sort products by clicking on the desired column name.
 * Using the search field in the top right corner, search products by the criteria: product name and product SKU.